-F ederal Idenrification No.: - (1 The exact name of the limited liability company: JOLO CAN LLC (2 The street address of the office in the commonwealth at which its records will be maintained: 80 Eastern Ave., Chelsea, MA 02150 (3) The general character of the business: Development and retail sales of products, and any and all other lawful activities.
-(4) Latest date of dissolution, if specified: (5) The name and street address, of the resident agent in the commonwealth; NAME ADDRESS Miguel F. Londono 80 Eastern Ave., Chelsea, MA 02150 (6) The name and business address, if different from office loc NAME Miguel F. Londono ation, of each manager, if any: ADDRESS 80 Eastern Ave., Chelsea, MA 02150 Herbert Jordan 80 Eastern Ave., Chelsea, MA 02150
+F ederal Idenrification No.: - (1 of the multer hability company: JOLO CAN LLC (2 The street address of the office in the commonwealth at which its records will be maintained: 80 Eastern Ave., Chelsea, MA 02150 (3) The general character of the business: Development and retail sales of products, and any and all other lawful activities.
+Latest date of dissolution, if specified: The name and street address, of the resident agent in the ename and street address.
+NAME Miguel F. Londono (6) The name and business address, if different from office loc NAME Miguel F. Londono ation, of each manager, if any: ADDRESS 80 Eastern Ave., Chelsea, MA 02150 Herbert Jordan 80 Eastern Ave., Chelsea, MA 02150